lazy-media/public/README.md

 **FOR USERS THAT ARE NOT USING PLEX OR DISCORD TO LOGIN:**

 **IN ORDER FOR AUTOMATIC LOGIN TO WORK ACROSS ALL SERVICES PROVIDED TO YOU AT THE DOMAIN 'lazymedia.media', YOUR USERNAME AND PASSWORD MUST MATCH.
-FOR THIS REASON, SIGNING UP WITH PLEX OR DISCORD IS RECOMMENDED AND MUCH EASIER.**
+FOR THIS REASON, SIGNING UP WITH PLEX OR DISCORD IS RECOMMENDED AND MUCH EASIER.
+IT IS NOT RECOMMENDED TO CHANGE YOUR PROFILE INFORMATION ON ANY SERVICE, EVEN IF ALLOWED.
+THIS IS DUE TO HOW THE AUTHENTICATION METHOD WORKS CURRENTLY.
+IT COULD POSSIBLY BREAK YOUR ACCOUNTS TO OTHER SERVICES.**